miohtama/backend-developer-hiring-exercise/README.md

 - NestJS: Some error messages need to be made more helpful and initialisation needs to add checks for the common errors.
 E.g. I was accidentally providing some service in both app module and its own module, but the error message was misleading.

+- NestKS + TypeORM: The default project generator and structure breaks down when a migration is created https://github.com/nrwl/nx/issues/1393

+- Swagger documentation is lacking.
+E.g. here is the list of methods, but no link or further link to the API documentation: https://docs.nestjs.com/recipes/swagger#decorators

 ## Confusing errors I got